IEEE-VIT/IEEE-CTF-Questions/Misc/Poornesh-pwn/README.md

 # LOCKED?
 OR PWNED!?
+### NOTE: SANDBOXING IS REQUIRED FOR THIS CHALLENGE

 ### Question:
 Hey I tried a lot of combinations.
 It seems like its an unbreakable LOCK, Could you help me to open it?